Search This Blog

 Demystifying Technical Project Myths

 I had the opportunity to facilitate training for a graduate class where there was an interesting discussion about defining technical projects.
-Now, the discussions were really inspiring and we discussed a number of different characteristics such as novel use of emerging 4th Industrial Evolution related technologies playing a critical role in creating a unique product, service, or result.
+Now, the discussions were really inspiring, and we discussed several different characteristics such as novel use of emerging 4th Industrial Evolution related technologies playing a critical role in creating a unique product, service, or result.
 At the same time, there were also some definitions of technical projects that need to be debunked.

-Now, one of the promising unbiased definition of a technical project is that technology is used in achieving the project goals that otherwise are not possible or would take time.
-It is imperative that we don't limit ourselves that "technology" itself is the use of "information technology".
+Now, one of the promising unbiased definitions of a technical project is that technology is used in achieving project goals that otherwise are not possible or would take time.
+It is imperative that we don't limit ourselves to the "technology" itself as the use of "information technology".
 In fact, technology is broadly defined as the application of scientific knowledge or a structured approach to realize an objective.
 For instance, brainstorming ideas can apply the concepts of design thinking, Delphi techniques, nominal group technique or many other forms such as the 6-3-5 technique (Rajagopalan, 2020).
-In these brainstorming approaches, a technical tool can be used but not always necessary.
+In these brainstorming approaches, a technical tool can be used but it is not always necessary.

 A few things that I would like to consider incorrect for defining a technical project are the following: